coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedMac.md

 The top bar contains the application controls.

--   **Network status**: The current status of synchronization with the blockchain networks of the crypto assets you've added.
-Click on it to force synchronization
+-   **Network status**: The current status of synchronisation with the blockchain networks of the cryptocurrencies you've added.
+Click on it to force synchronisation
 -   **Settings:** Access Ledger Live's settings
 -   **Password lock:** Lock your session by clicking on the lock icon